d-bl/GroundForge/docs/help.md

 Page 29 refers to this page for an interactive version of the diagrams in _figure 2_.

 We have two versions of the Binche pattern, one [with] a footside, one [without].
 The interface has changed over the years.
-The main differences are that there are fewer diagrams on a single page and the [colour code] accommodates the less conventional stitches.
+The main differences are that there are fewer diagrams on a single page and the [colour code] accommodates less conventional stitches.
 A [tutorial] explains how to play with this pattern.

 [tutorial]: /GroundForge/help/Binche